Emergency Department

 - Know when to see a doctor again

-- Ensure you have your discharge letter, and any work or medical certificate you may need.
+- Have your discharge letter, and any work or medical certificate you may need.

-Tell your local doctor (GP) within a couple of days that you have visited the emergency department.
-Results from any tests conducted in the Emergency Department will be forwarded to them.
+Tell your local doctor (GP) within a couple of days that you have visited the ED.
+Results from any tests conducted in the ED will be forwarded to them.
 Please take any letters given to you by the hospital when you visit your GP.
 If for any reason you prefer us not to forward any information to your GP please let your treating doctor know.

 We are a teaching hospital and student doctors or nurses may be involved and supervised by senior staff during your visit.
 You have the right to say no. If you do so, this will not impact in any way on the services we will provide.